baijum/selenium-python/source/installation.rst

    Selenium scripts.

 Now you can run your test scripts using the virtual Python.
-For example, if you have a created script and saved it inside ``C:\seltests\my_selenium_script.py``, you can run it like this.
+For example, if you have created a Selenium based script and saved it inside ``C:\seltests\my_selenium_script.py``, you can run it like this.

 ::